yandex-cloud/docs/en/serverless-containers/operations/manage-revision.md

    * `--memory`: Required memory.
 The default is 128 MB.
    * `--environment`: Environment variables in `key=value` format.
 You can specify multiple pairs separated by commas.

+- API

+   To add an environment variable to a container revision, use the [deployRevision](../containers/api-ref/Container/deployRevision.md) API method.

 - {{ TF }}

    {% include [terraform-definition](../../_tutorials/terraform-definition.md) %}